darianyang/mm-github-pages-test/_pages/join_us.md

 toc_icon: "user-plus"
 ---

 Join us in our scientific adventures!
 We welcome applications from prospective postdocs, graduate students, and undergraduates.
 We encourage a diversity of backgrounds, and applications from women and underrepresented minorities are particularly encouraged.

+*Our Lab Values*

+**Creativity** - We value finding new ways of solving problems while also respecting established methods; encouraging each other to follow their own ideas.

+**Adventure** - We are unafraid to learn the most effective models and tools to address questions that excite us and pay special attention to outliers.

+**Collaboration** - We find joy in collaborating with experimental labs to validate our theoretical efforts and address questions that cannot be answered by experiments.
+We seek to make science an inclusive, global effort.

+**Rigor** - We value quality over quantity and aim to increase openness, integrity, and reproducibility in research and software.

+**Failure** - We value failures as opportunities for learning and personal growth, noting that many scientific discoveries have been made after countless failed attempts.

+**Balance** - We value work/life balance in maintaining both mental and physical health.
+We do our best to keep our shared work space tidy and clean, respecting our local community.
+We value the earth and strive to make responsible use of the resources we are granted.

 {% include figure image_path="/assets/images/pittsburgh.jpg" alt="Pittsburgh Panorama" %}